-The wall covering does not last for ever and at some point the homeowner will need to make some decision as to what to do with his or her pebble-dashed house, so making the right choice is paramount.
+The wall covering does not last for ever and at some point the homeowner will need to make some decision as to what to do with their pebble-dashed house.
+Making the right choice is paramount.

-Let’s look at the typical problems with dashed houses, and then contrast them with the options available when the wall covering is “past it’s sell-by date”.
+Let’s look at the typical problems with dashed houses, and then contrast them with available pebbledash solutions when the wall covering is “past it’s sell-by date”.

-The big problem with pebbledash is that, in my own personal view as a surveyor since the early 90’s, is that it looks AWFUL!
+The big problem with pebbledash is that, in my own personal view, and as a surveyor since the early 90s, is that it doesn’t look good.

-This is why we are constantly getting calls and emails from people who own this type of house and are looking for some sort of solution, which typically amounts to repair, replace or repair and cover with a spray applied exterior textured coating.
+This is why we are constantly getting calls and emails from people who own this type of house and are looking for help.
+Pebbledash solutions typically amounts to repair, replace or repair and cover with a spray applied exterior textured coating.

-Original pebbledash, first seen on domestic houses in any number was during the housing boom after world war 1, and as the homes needed to built quickly, with materials in short supply, they used pebbles, dredged up from the sea bed, which were then thrown (literally) by hand, onto wet mortar.
+Original pebbledash, first seen on domestic houses in any number was during the housing boom after World War One.
+Homes needed to built quickly, with materials in short supply, they used pebbles, dredged up from the sea bed, which were then thrown (literally) by hand, onto wet mortar.

 The bonus was it covered up poor quality bricks underneath and didn’t need to be painted afterwards.
-That is fine, if you like the look of this ugly stuff, but some people didn’t and ended up painting over the pebbledash, which itself causes another problem as once you paint it, you need to do it again every few years.
+That is fine, if you like the look of this ugly stuff.
+But for those that don’t painting was a quick fix.
+But, painting causes another problem as once you’ve painted it once, you need to do it again every few years.

-Another reason pebbledash was applied to so many homes was that after world war 1 there was a huge skills shortage and pebbledash was much easier to apply and took less skill than traditional stucco or sand and cement rendering which requires extensive training and experience to be able to do it properly.
+Another reason pebbledash was applied to so many homes was that after WW1 there was a huge skills shortage.
+Pebbledash was much easier to apply and took less skill than traditional stucco or sand and cement rendering which requires extensive training and experience to be able to do it properly.

-Repair of these areas is problematic as any builder will tell you, if you rip off and replace a bad patch of pebbledash, or you have an alteration to your house, the 2 areas (old and new) will NEVER match up, this image below clearly illustrates this problem.
+The repair of these areas is problematic as any builder will tell you.
+It you rip off and replace a bad patch of pebbledash, or you have an alteration to your house, the two areas (old and new) will never match up.

 So what do you do?
 Repair or replace?

-That’s the question really, and it’s something that people saddled with this on their property wrestle with when the time comes to do something about it.
+That’s the big question really.
+It’s something that people saddled with this wall covering on their property have to wrestle with when the time comes to do something about it.

 1. Having it re-pebbledashed

-Much modern day pebble-dash is not pebble dash at all but SPAR DASH, which means instead of smooth, small pebbles, you get sharp flint chips on the wall, which although available in a variety of colours, it leaves a very harsh surface which if you have ever accidentally rubbed up against one of these walls, you will know it hurts.
+Lots of modern day pebbledash is not pebbledash at all but spar dash.
+Instead of smooth, small pebbles, you get sharp flint chips on the wall, which although available in a variety of colours, it leaves a very harsh surface.
+If you have ever accidentally rubbed up against one of these walls, you will know it hurts.

 2. Rendering the wall

-The latter method puts extra stress on the mechanics of the house, seals in areas which will harbour damp, and also will make windows and doors hard to open.
-AVOID.
+Doing so puts extra stress on the mechanics of the house, seals in areas which will harbour damp, and also will make windows and doors hard to open.

 3. Painting the pebbledash

-If you choose to retain the actual dashed wall coating but want to paint it, you should make sure that whoever does it, carries out all the repairs needed, such as fixing cracks etc, before they even open a tin of paint.
+You might choose to retain the actual dashed wall coating but want to paint it.
+Make sure that whoever does it carries out all the repairs needed, such as fixing cracks etc. before they even open a tin of paint.

-Bear in mind that SPRAY painting is more suited to painting this heavily textured surface, as opposed to brushes and rollers which just aren’t up to the job.
+Bear in mind that spray painting is more suited for this heavily textured surface, as opposed to brushes and rollers which just aren’t up to the job.

 Not everyone hates pebbledash though.

-They did note however that the original type of pebbledash, the pebbles we talked about at the start of this article, can be very difficult to remove, and in some cases, removal can cause serious damage to what’s underneath.
-They continued by saying…….
+They did note, however, that the original type of pebbledash, the pebbles we talked about at the start of this article, can be very difficult to remove.
+In some cases, removal can cause serious damage to what’s underneath.
+They continued by saying:

-“It’s fine [pebbledash] if it’s in keeping with the period of the house,” says Daren Haysom, manager of the Islington branch of Foxtons estate agents, “but if pebbledash is done badly, or on a modern house, it can bring the value down.”
+“[Pebbledash is] fine if it’s in keeping with the period of the house,” says Daren Haysom, manager of the Islington branch of Foxtons estate agents, “but if pebble-dash is done badly, or on a modern house, it can bring the value down.”

 So what are you going to do now?